 In 2009, A.J.
 Burnett became a Yankee and Molina pretty quickly became Burnett’s personal catcher.
 Jose helped guide the whacky right-hander to what would turn out to be his best season in pinstripes, helping New York capture their 27th World Championship.
 But Molina’s bat continued to fail him as he hit just .217 during the ’09 regular season.
 The Yankees chose not to re-sign him when his contract expired and rookie Francisco Cervelli took over the back-up catcher’s role in 2010.

-Jose ended up playing two seasons as Toronto’s second catcher before signing a rather surprising two-year deal With Tampa Bay last November.
-Rays’ manager, Joe Madden intends to use the now 37-year-old Jose as his team’s starting receiver.
-Through yesterday’s games, Molina was hitting an anemic .188.
+Jose ended up playing two seasons as Toronto’s second catcher before signing a rather surprising two-year deal With Tampa Bay in November of 2011.
+Rays’ manager, Joe Madden is using the now 38-year-old Jose as his team’s starting receiver.

-I was completely against the Yankees signing the then 39-year-old Raul Ibanez as their left-handed DH this year.
+I was completely against the Yankees signing the then 39-year-old Raul Ibanez as their left-handed DH in 2012.
 It happened after New York surprised everyone by trading their young hitting prodigy, Jesus Montero to the Mariners.
-Montero was slated to DH for the Yankees against all pitching in 2012 but after he was dealt, the Yankees re-signed Andrew Jones and began their search for a lefty to platoon with him.
+Montero was slated to DH for the Yankees against all pitching in 2012 but after he was dealt, the Yankees re-signed Andruw Jones and began their search for a lefty to platoon with him.

 Hank Severeid was one of baseball’s better catchers during the pre and post WWI eras, when he started behind the plate for the St Louis Browns.
 Like a fine wine, this native of Iowa seemed to improve with age, especially with his bat.
 Always considered a good defensive backstop, by 1921, Severeid’s tenth year in the big leagues, he had turned himself into a .300 hitter.
 He was also an iron man in baseball’s toughest position.
 He caught 100 games or more in eight of the ten seasons he played in St Louis.
 In 1917, he became (and remains) the only big league catcher in history to catch no-hit games on consecutive days.